Accessity, formerly Accion Serving Southern California Frequently Asked Questions

 Accessity is open for business and never ceased operations during the COVID-19 pandemic.
 Our offices are not open for in-person services currently, and our staff is working remotely, but we are available via phone, email, and text.
 Our main office number is 619-795-7250.

-Accessity’s interest rates range from 6.99% to 18.99%, depending on the overall business strengths situation and risk analysis.
+Accessity’s interest rates range from 6.99% – 14.99%, depending on the overall business strengths situation and risk analysis.
 A 1% discount is available to veterans and active service members.
-COVID-19 relief products currently have lower interest rates of 4.25% or below to assist business owners during this critical time.
+Our COVID-19 relief product currently has a lower interest rate of 4.25% to assist business owners during this critical time.

 Accessity considers a business to be a start-up if it has not generated revenue or generated revenue for less than six months.
 A business plan, a minimum of 12-month financial projections, and a steady source of income are required to qualify for this product.
 The business must be a registered legal entity.

 If I do not qualify for the amount I am requesting, will Accessity offer me a lower amount?
 Suzanne2021-05-08T00:35:50-07:00

 Accessity’s offer will depend on your capacity to make the monthly loan payments and the purpose of the loan.If you do not qualify for the amount you are requesting, Accessity may offer you a lower amount if it works for the determined purpose.
 Accessity’s loan application provides a field where you can state the minimum amount you require.

 What is the minimum credit score to qualify for an Accessity loan product?Suzanne2021-05-08T00:36:23-07:00